ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-connect-quic.md

 These mapping guarantee that any QUIC packet sent from a target to the proxy in either tunnelled or forwarded mode can be sent to the correct client.
-Note that this mapping becomes trivial if the proxy always opens a new server-facing socket for ever proxied QUIC connection.
+Note that this mapping becomes trivial if the proxy always opens a new server-facing socket for every proxied QUIC connection.
 The mapping is critical for any case where server-facing sockets are shared or reused.

 # The CONNECT-QUIC Method {#connect-quic-method}